King Kong: Television

-Four television shows have been based on King Kong: The King Kong Show (1966), Kong: The Animated Series (2000), Kong: King of the Apes (2016), and Skull Island (2023).
+Four television shows have been based on King Kong: The King Kong Show (1966), Kong: The Animated Series (2000), Kong: King of the Apes (2016), and Skull Island (2023), the last of which is set within the Monsterverse.

 A live-action series based on Joe DeVito's King Kong Of Skull Island franchise is in development for Disney+, written by Stephany Folsom and executive produced by James Wan via Atomic Monster.

-King Kong appeared in episode 27 of the anime show The New Adventures of Gigantor titled King Kong vs Tetsujin (キングコング対鉄人).
-This episode aired April 10 1981, and featured King Kong battling the giant robot hero Gigantor.
+King Kong appeared in episode 27 of the anime show The New Adventures of Gigantor titled King Kong vs. Tetsujin (キングコング対鉄人).
+This episode aired April 10, 1981, and featured King Kong battling the giant robot hero Gigantor.
 In the story it turns out it was just a robot disguised as King Kong.
 To avoid any copyright issue the episode was renamed The Great Garkonga when it was dubbed into English.

-The character appears in the final episode of season one of the television series Monarch: Legacy of Monsters.
+The character appears in the television series Monarch: Legacy of Monsters set within the Monsterverse, first appearing in the final episode of the first season and subsequently making several appearances in the second season.